SAP-samples/teched2025-DT260/exercises/ex3/README.md

    <br>![](/exercises/ex3/images/dt260_ex3_2_analyze_atc_cloud_issues.png)

 All these ATC findings must be fixed if adapting the custom code to ABAP Cloud but the Customer Dashboard application must just become clean core compliant, therefore the ATC check procedure must be changed to clean core.

-## Exercise 3.2 Execute new clean core checks with ABAP test cockpit (ATC) and get to know Cloudification Repository Viewer
+## Exercise 3.2 Analyze Customer Dashboard application for clean core with ABAP test cockpit (ATC) and get to know Cloudification Repository Viewer
 dfdf
 dfdf
 dfdf